visgl/loaders.gl/docs/api-reference/3d-tile-loaders/tile-3d-loader.md

 ## Attributions

-The `Tile3DLoader` is a fork of 3d tile related code in Cesium (https://github.com/AnalyticalGraphicsInc/cesium) under Apache 2 License, in collabration with Sean Lilley and Patrick Cozzi at Cesium.
+The `Tile3DLoader` is a fork of 3d tile related code in Cesium (https://github.com/AnalyticalGraphicsInc/cesium) under Apache 2 License, in collabration with Sean Lilley, Josh Lawrence and Patrick Cozzi at Cesium.